Here’s an introduction to spray foam roofing, which will cover these six points:

 Here are a few photos of what a finished spray foam roof looks like:

 Hopefully, you learned the basics of spray foam roofing.
-We know it can be overwhelming and sometimes confusing learning about a roofing system that most have never heard of.
+We know it can be overwhelming and sometimes confusing to learn about a roofing system that most have never heard of.